Toloka/docs/en/toloka-kit/reference/toloka.async_client.client.AsyncTolokaClient.find_attachments.md

 **Examples:**

-Let's find attachments in the pool and sort them by the ID and the date of creation in descending order.
+Let's find attachments in the pool and sort them by the ID and the date of creation in the descending order.

 ```python
 attachments = toloka_client.find_attachments(pool_id='1080020', sort=['-created', '-id'], limit=10)